leonitousconforti/flip7/README.md

-Run `dotnet run --project ui -- simulate --player Alice --player Bob --player Chloe --player Dave --player Eve` to play a full game to 200 points (each player is given a strategy, optionally written as `--player "Alice,HitUntilScore 25"`) and scrub through it as it unfolds.
+Run `dotnet run --project ui -- simulate --player Alice --player Bob --player Chloe --player Dave --player Eve` to play a full game to 200 points (each player is given a strategy and a targeting policy, optionally written as `--player "Alice,HitUntilScore 25,PlaysSpitefully"`) and scrub through it as it unfolds.
 The left and right arrows step instant by instant, up and down jump between rounds, Home and End snap to the ends, and the final instant names the winner.
 Simulated games are written under `timelines/`, so `dotnet run --project ui -- replay <directory>` reopens one later.

 ## Rules